yuyawk/29reach/README.md

 ## Overview

 It's a kind of [Gomoku](https://en.wikipedia.org/wiki/Gomoku "Gomoku") game, or strictly speaking, 'Kyumoku' game.
 That is, the player who succeeds in placing 9 markers in a line becomes the winner.
 The person who playes first is called 'Ni', and the other person 'Ku'.
-Empty spaces are expressed by the symbol '#' and each player places in turn the number representing him / her, '2' for Ni and '9' for Ku.
+29x29 empty spaces are expressed by the symbol '#' and each player places in turn the number representing him / her, '2' for Ni and '9' for Ku.
 If one game continues for 92 turns, the game ends in a draw.

 ## Demonstration